Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Experiments

-\textbf{Comparative Study:} For comparison, we investigate three recent baseline methods, and these models are introduced as follows: \begin{itemize} \item NI+DT and NI+DT+RNN: No intention input and discrete trajectory output.
+\textbf{Comparative Study:} For comparison, we investigate three recent baseline methods, and these models are introduced as follows: \begin{itemize} \item NI+DT and NI+DT+RNN: No intention (NI) input and discrete trajectory (DT) output.
 We follow the method in \cite{xu2017end}.
 In NI+DT, the CNN module intends to extract features from sequential RGB images inputs, and the concatenated features are fed into fully connected layers to generate a discrete trajectory.
-In NI+DT+RNN, the network runs analogical to NI+DT except that the extracted features are fused by \textit{Long Short-Term Memory (LSTM)} instead of simply concatenating them. \item DI+DT: Discrete intention input and discrete trajectory output.
+In NI+DT+RNN, the network runs analogical to NI+DT except that the extracted features are fused by \textit{Long Short-Term Memory (LSTM)} instead of simply concatenating them. \item DI+DT: Discrete intention (DI) input and discrete trajectory (DT) output.
 We follow the idea of \cite{codevilla2018end} to give three discrete commands as discrete intentions to switch three different networks.
-Instead of generating control commands, we change it to output a series of discrete trajectory points and velocities. \item CI+DT and CI+DT+RNN: Continuous intention input and discrete trajectory output.
-The same structure to NI+DT and NI+DT+RNN, but we replace sequential RGB images inputs to sequential potential maps as continuous intention. \item CI+CT (Ours): Continuous intention input and continuous trajectory output method that we proposed. \end{itemize}
+Instead of generating control commands, we change it to output a series of discrete trajectory points and velocities. \item CI+DT and CI+DT+RNN: Continuous intention (CI) input and discrete trajectory (DT) output.
+The same structure to NI+DT and NI+DT+RNN, but we replace sequential RGB images inputs to sequential potential maps as continuous intention. \item VTGNet\cite{cai2020vtgnet}: SOTA method we compared, which uses discrete intents and generates discrete trajectories \item CI+DWA: The trajectory generation method used in our previous work\cite{ma2020deepgoal}.
+We keep the pre-trained driving intention module and use the traditional dynamic window approach (DWA) to generate simple trajectories with fixed velocity and angular velocity to avoid obstacles and navigate to the destination. \item CI+Ploy: A learning-based parametric model that models trajectories as polynomials.
+For fairly comparation, we keep the driving intention module and only modify the trajectory generation module propose in our method by removing time $t$ from the input and changing the output to an $K^{th}$-order polynomial coefficients.
+We take $K=5$\cite{fan2018baidu} for the experiment. \item CI+CT (Ours): Continuous intention (CI) input and continuous trajectory (CT) output method that we proposed. \end{itemize}

-From the results shown in Table \ref{dataset-result}, we can clearly see that our network performs the best on all metrics, which means the trajectories our method generates are more smooth and accurate in accordance with displacement-level metrics such as $\mathcal{E}_{ad}$ and high-order metrics like $\mathcal{E}_{v}$.